Search Shortcut cmd + k | ctrl + k

 In the SQL command, we first specify the type of command that we want to perform: CREATE TABLE.
 After that follows the parameters for the command.
 First, the table name, weather, is given.
 Then the column names and column types follow.

 city VARCHAR specifies that the table has a column called city that is of type VARCHAR.
 VARCHAR specifies a data type that can store text of arbitrary length.
 The temperature fields are stored in an INTEGER type, a type that stores integer numbers (i.e., whole numbers without a decimal point).
-REAL columns store single precision floating-point numbers (i.e., numbers with a decimal point).
+FLOAT columns store single precision floating-point numbers (i.e., numbers with a decimal point).
 DATE stores a date (i.e., year, month, day combination).
 DATE only stores the specific day, not a time associated with that day.

 The second example will store cities and their associated geographical location: